BEROCHLU/deepseek-simplechat/README.md

     User: Explain this code | /path/to/example.py | /path/to/another_file.py

-Exit: Press Enter with empty input and the conversation history will be saved in the history folder.
+Exit: Press Enter with empty input to save the conversation history to `./history` folder.

 ## Example Interaction
 ```plaintext